hedenc/BoundsCheckMarker/README.md

 A runtime bounds checks marker for Softbound+CETS

-It marks the lines which Softbound+CETS inserts runtime checks.
+It marks the lines which Softbound+CETS inserts runtime bounds checks.

 Compile: make marker